 Partial Success (some lines imported, others failed)

-An additional notice appears above the successfully imported items stating the number of corrections needed along with a hyperlink to download a CSV file with the corrections noted.
-The user can click on this link to download the CSV file, open it in Excel and make any necessary corrections, saving it as a CSV file, then starting the Import process again using the corrected file
+An additional notice appears above the successfully imported items stating the number of corrections needed along with a hyperlink to download a .csv file with the corrections noted.
+The User can click on this link to download the .csv file, open it in Excel and make any necessary corrections.
+The User would then need to save it as a .csv file and then start the Import process again using the corrected file.

-If the import failed completely, the popup will alert the user that 'No Records Imported' and will provide a corrections list.
-If no corrections list is provided, this likely means there was an error with the file / file type, or an error with the mapping.
-As with the correction list above, the user can click on the link to download the CSV file, open it in Excel and make any necessary corrections, saving it as a CSV file, then starting the Import process again using the corrected file
+If the import failed completely, the popup will alert the User that 'No Records Imported' and will provide a Corrections List.
+If no Corrections List is provided, this likely means there was an error with the file / file type or an error with the mapping.

 The Import tool will provide many different errors/problems depending on the issues with your import file.
 Many of them will be due to the spelling, spacing or punctuation in the names you identify in your import template.